ropensci/roweb3/content/blog/2022-04-19-software-review-editorial-challenges/index.md

 ## Recruiting & replacing reviewers

 Reviewing a package takes precious time out of reviewers' busy schedules.
-We hope the experience is valuable for reviewers but we reckon that it's quite an undertaking, demanding about the same time as reviewing a scientific paper.
+We hope the experience is valuable for reviewers (and we try to make it easier with our [reviewer guide](https://devguide.ropensci.org/reviewerguide.html)) but we reckon that it's quite an undertaking, demanding about the same time as reviewing a scientific paper.
 To add to the difficulty of finding available reviewers, we have a list of [criteria for choosing reviewers](https://devguide.ropensci.org/editorguide.html#criteria-for-choosing-a-reviewer) to ensure diversity (in both skills and background), and to continuously build up a pool of experienced reviewers without overloading any of them.

 Last year we launched a [new form for reviewer volunteering](/blog/2021/11/18/devguide-0.7.0/#a-new-form-for-volunteer-reviewing) that allow us to collect finer-grained data about technical and topical expertise, as well as an optional question "Do you consider yourself part of an underrepresented group in the fields of data science, programming, or in your primary field of work?".